Foreign Franchise Brands Crossing the Canadian Divide

-When the fast food titan announced it was going to expand its brand into Canada last week via franchising starting with Toronto, it was immediately the subject of much discussion.
+When the fast food titan announced it was going to expand its brand into Canada a couple of weeks ago via franchising starting with Toronto, it was immediately the subject of much discussion.
 Chick-Fil-A is one of the most rapidly-growing quick service restaurant brands in the United States.
 This company is so popular that even some previous US cabinet members were reportedly unable to get the rights to open one of its franchises.

 This expansion, however, can serve as an informative event for any foreign company looking to expand into Canada, whether it's a franchise or not.
 While another brand's expansion into Canada may not generate the same amount of attention or headlines, the issues any foreign brand would face coming into Canada are very similar.

 The trademark, for example, is where the issues can start to arise.
 One of the most important steps for a growing brand to take is to make sure all intellectual property is or can be legally protected.
 Many businesses have prepared for entry into a foreign market only to discover that their trademark was not going to be available in that new market.

 When a foreign brand cannot protect its trademark in a market it wants to enter, it makes for very tough and expensive decisions.
 If a company can't get or use its trademark in Canada, does it expand there anyway, taking on the legal risks associated with trademark infringement?
 Alternatively, does the foreign brand introduce a separate name for use in Canada or even drop the expansion entirely?

 Any brand that is considering Canadian expansion needs to plan well in advance and contact Canadian trademark legal counsel for advice on their trademark status and how to protect it, if possible.
 In addition, research needs to be carried out into the market so that the brand understands Canadian tastes and is ready to accommodate them.